 Turtle Classroom - The Turtle class is for children 12 to 18 months.
-The ratio is 1 teacher to 5 students (this classroom can have no more than 5 children at any time).

-Our home like environment and nurturing teachers help your child to adjust and feel comfortable.
+Our home-like environment and nurturing teachers help your child to adjust and feel comfortable.
 We gently encourage positive social skills, independence through exploration and familiarity with routines.
 To accomplish these goals, children are provided with inviting surroundings, a variety of materials and furniture for their size, activities designed to allow growth and finer development of motor skills and nurturing and experienced teachers.